andrewrk/node-groove/README.md

 Before calling `attach()`, set this to one of the devices returned from `groove.getDevices()`.

-#### player.targetAudioFormat

-The desired audio format settings with which to open the device.
-`groove.createPlayer()` defaults these to 44100 Hz,
-signed 16-bit int, stereo.
-These are preferences; if a setting cannot be used, a substitute will be used instead.
-In this case, actualAudioFormat will be updated to reflect the substituted values.

-Properties:

- * `sampleRate`
- * `channelLayout` - array of channel ids
- * `sampleFormat`

-#### player.actualAudioFormat

-groove sets this to the actual format you get when you open the device.
-Ideally will be the same as targetAudioFormat but might not be.

-Properties:

- * `sampleRate`
- * `channelLayout` - array of channel ids
- * `sampleFormat`

-#### player.useExactAudioFormat

-If you set this to `true`, `targetAudioFormat` and `actualAudioFormat` are ignored and no resampling, channel layout remapping, or sample format conversion will occur.
-The audio device will be reopened with exact parameters whenever necessary.

 #### player.attach(playlist, callback)

 Sends audio to sound device.